yopeng2025/CPP-Module-05/README.md

 - Improves program stability by isolating error handling.
 - Allows for cleaner and more understandable code.
 - Provides the ability to propagate errors up the call stack for centralized handling.

-## Conclusion:
-C++ exception handling offers a robust mechanism for managing errors, ensuring that software can handle unforeseen issues gracefully.
-By using `try`, `catch`, and `throw`, developers can write more resilient and maintainable code.